FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_pluggable_authorization.md

 ## Plug-in deployment

-The custom authorization logic (plug-in) is packaged as .jar file that follows the set of conventions described in the <a href="https://docs.axway.com/bundle/SecureTransport_55_DeveloperGuide_allOS_en_HTML5/page/Content/DevelopersGuide/ab_custom/pluggable_authorization_developer.htm" class="MCXref xref">Developer's Guide</a>.
+The custom authorization logic (plug-in) is packaged as .jar file that follows the set of conventions described in the [Developer's Guide](https://docs.axway.com/bundle/SecureTransport_55_DeveloperGuide_allOS_en_HTML5/page/Content/DevelopersGuide/ab_custom/pluggable_authorization_developer.htm).

 To deploy an authorization plug-in, place its JAR file in the `/<st_dir>/plugins/authorization/` directory, and restart the Admin and the TM daemons.